Characters: Lupin III: The Woman Called Fujiko Mine

 Hyper Awareness: Figures out quickly that the crimes attributed to Fujiko are not actually being committed by her due to the actions being very out of character for her, which is the reason he doesn't pursue them despite his chase of Lupin being contingent on them.
 Likewise, he quickly realizes the real culprit is Oscar, after seeing the tattoo Oscar has on his chest in one of the photographs.

 Zenigata’s right hand in working to catch Lupin and Fujiko.
 His professionalism becomes more and more compromised by his personal feelings for Zenigata as the series continues, especially where Fujiko is concerned.

-- Dirty Cop: Becomes so fixated on destroying Fujiko that he commits several robberies to frame her, kills a man, collaborates with Almeida’s Owlmen, almost blows up a bridge.
-Just before the explosion, Inspector Zenigata tells Oscar about the day he stopped being a Dirty Cop himself, which triggers him pulling a Redemption Equals Death.
+Dirty Cop: Becomes so fixated on destroying Fujiko that he commits several robberies to frame her, kills a man, collaborates with Almeida’s Owlmen, and almost blows up a populated bridge.
+Just before the explosion, Inspector Zenigata tells Oscar about the day he stopped being a Dirty Cop himself, which triggers Oscar pulling a Redemption Equals Death.

-- Trans Equals Gay: Wearing dresses comes up a lot.
-Posing as a schoolgirl could be excused, dressing as Fujiko while framing her was excessive (isn’t the point of being a master thief not being seen in the first place?), and wearing a wedding dress in his (not) Dying Dream where he flies into Zenigata’s arms just goes too far, overlapping with Creepy Crossdresser.
+Trans Equals Gay: Oscar wearing dresses comes up a lot.
+Posing as a schoolgirl could be excused, dressing as Fujiko while framing her was excessive (isn’t the point of being a master thief not being seen in the first place?), but wearing a wedding dress in his (not) Dying Dream where he flies into Zenigata’s arms just goes too far, overlapping with Creepy Crossdresser.

-Yandere: Goes to truly terrifying extremes for love of Zenigata, including becoming a thief himself and committing murder.
+Yandere: Goes to truly terrifying extremes for his love of Zenigata, including becoming a thief himself and committing murder.